Byron1z/configure-ad-B1z/README.md

 </p>
 <br />

-<h3> Setup "Client-1" (Windows 10 Pro) VM in Azure </h3>
+<h3>Setup "Client-1" (Windows 10 Pro) VM in Azure</h3>
 <p>
 Create the Client VM (Windows 10 Pro) named “Client-1”

   Again, attach it to the same Region and Virtual Network as "DC-1"

-  Give it the same Username & Password as DC-1, for convenience
+  Give it the same Username & Password as DC-1, for convenience,

   ● Username: labuser